ibizaman/selfhostblocks/README.md

   dnsProvider = "linode";
 };
 ```

+This will import the NixOS module provided by this repository as well as the `sops-nix` module,
+needed to store secrets.
+It then enables SSL support.

 Then, the configuration for Nextcloud which sets up:
 - the nginx reverse proxy to listen on requests for the `nextcloud.example.com` domain,